 We live in modern times, and we are now in the era of self-publishing.
 Thanks to the internet and the advancement of technology, it is now possible (and very advisable!) to self-publish.
 If you don’t get yourself out there and create your own platform of marketing in arts, you’re missing out on a lot of great business and personal opportunities.
 If you’re wondering how to drive more attention to your art, how to start selling your work and making a name for yourself as an artist, then look no further.
 This article is the perfect read for you!
 We will teach you how to achieve your goals of marketing in arts, specifically made for your personal practice.

-But before going any further, let us first define the term self-publishing.
+But before going any further, let me first define the term self-publishing.
 What does it really mean?

 According to the Cambridge English Dictionary: self-publish: to arrange and pay for your own book to be published, rather than having it done by a publisher.